 As regards alignment, the CEFR website provides descriptors and video clips illustrating learner performances in order to guide teachers and learners in their assessment of learning progress.
 More detailed information on alignment can be found in the section on tests/examinations.

-Assessment: Ensuring a balanced and principled approach (1: Presentation) (2018: Brian North)
+CEFR Companion volume - Assessment - Ensuring a balanced and principled approach (2018: Brian North) (38:22)

 Learning-oriented assessment: The stages of the Learning-oriented assessment cycle (Cambridge Assessment)